Matrix Fej\'er-Riesz type theorem for a union of an interval and a point

 Since $\QM_{\widetilde S,n}^{(p)}$ is closed, \eqref{equivalence-v3-1405} implies \eqref{eq-to-prove}.
 Indeed, if $\QM_{\widetilde S,n}^{(p)}\not\subseteq\Pos^{(p)}_n(\{a\}\cup [b,c])$, then there is $\sum_{k=0}^n \widetilde A_k\x^k\in \Pos^{(p)}_n\big(\{a\}\cup [b,c]\big)\setminus \QM_{\widetilde S,n}^{(p)}$.
 By the Hahn-Banach theorem there is $\widetilde\Gamma:=(\widetilde\Gamma_0,\ldots,\widetilde \Gamma_n)$ such that $\sum_{k=0}^n \tr(\widetilde\Gamma_k \widetilde A_k)<0$ and $\sum_{k=0}^n \tr(\widetilde \Gamma_k A_k)\geq 0$ for every $\sum_{i=0}^n A_i\x^i\in \QM_{\widetilde S,n}^{(p)}$.
 But this is a contradiction with \eqref{equivalence-v3-1405}.

 The proof for $n$ of odd parity is analogous. \end{proof}

-\begin{remark} \begin{enumerate} \item By analogous reasoning as in this section one can obtain an alternative proof of the $[a,b]$--TMMP and the corresponding matrix Positivstellensatz.
-This proof seems to be more elementary than all of the existing proofs of this case (e.g.\ \cite{And70,DS02,CDFK06,DFKM10}). \item For the case of a compact set $K$ which is not a union of at most three isolated points or a union of an interval and a point, it is known that the positivity assumptions on localizing matrices at polynomials from the natural description of $K$, introduced in \cite{K-M}, are only necessary, but not sufficient conditions for the existence of a $K$--rmm.
-This is due to the fact that there are positive matrix polynomials for which the degrees in the positivity certificate are not best possible (see \cite[Theorem D]{Zal16}).
-However, the approach presented in this paper could provide degree bounds in the positivity certificate on a compact set $K$ (see \cite[Theorem C]{Zal16}), after Theorem \ref{main-theorem-060525} is extended to these cases. \item The main reason why the approach in this section works is the fact that by subtracting the largest possible matrix mass in the isolated point, we obtain a coflat moment matrix in the case of even degree data and a coflat $(c-\x)$--localizing moment matrix in the case of odd degree data.
+\begin{remark} \begin{enumerate} \item By analogous reasoning as in this section one can obtain an alternative proof of the \CB{truncated matrix-valued moment problem on $[a,b]$} and the corresponding matrix Positivstellensatz.
+This proof seems to be more elementary than all of the existing proofs of this case (e.g.\ \cite{And70,DS02,CDFK06,DFKM10}).

+\item The main reason why the approach in this section works is the fact that by subtracting the largest possible matrix mass in the isolated point, we obtain a coflat moment matrix in the case of even degree data and a coflat $(c-\x)$--localizing moment matrix in the case of odd degree data.